rhondarobot/fifty-two/1/rhonda/closures.md

 ******

-The 2nd example is showing a loop using let vs var.
-If you use var for your loop and timeout function, you will receive unexpected results: the number 6 will print out 5 times at the interval of 1 second.
+The 2nd example is showing a loop using `let` vs `var`.
+If you use `var` for your loop and timeout function, you will receive unexpected results: the number `6` will print out 5 times at the interval of 1 second.

-Using let creates its own closure and prints out 0 - 4 at 1 second intervals, just like you thought it would when you used var instead of let.
+Using `let` creates its own closure and prints out 0 - 4 at 1 second intervals, just like you thought it would when you used `var` (before knowing of the powers of `let`).

 ### multiply.js
 This was a challenge to create a function named specialMultiply that takes in 2 parameters and returns their product.
 If only one parameter was passed through, create an inner function to pass the other parameter through and return the product via that function instead.